2017-2019: Same-sex marriage in TaiwanHsu

 "The pope means that we respect gay people as they are also our brothers and sisters.
 But the teaching of God about marriage is composed of one man and one woman and the church doesn't change this position.
 We do not discriminate against gays and are willing to protect their certain rights, but we cannot support same-sex marriage and same-sex union. ...
 During the review of the Civil Code by the Legislative Yuan,* I have clearly stated the attitude of the Catholic Church: the legalization of same-sex marriage and same-sex union is not in line with our teachings.
 We accept gay people, but it does not mean we endorse all their actions; just as a mother accepts her child but may not agree with the child's behavior or meet all his requirements."

-A Christian anti-equality group, the Alliance for the Happiness of the Next Generation allegedly raised over U.S. $3.2 million and funded ads on billboards and in newspapers to oppose same-sex marriages.
+A Christian anti-equality group, the Alliance for the Happiness of the Next Generation allegedly raised over U.S. $3.2 million in Taiwan, and funded ads on billboards and in newspapers to oppose same-sex marriages.
 4

 Massive levels of misinformation were spread about same-sex marriage:

 - "Line," a Japanese chat app that is popular in Taiwan, published a message titled: "Strange!
 Why do they want to rush to legalize same-sex marriage?"
-It suggested that if same-sex marriage is legalized, then homosexual men who are HIV-positive will flock to the country and marry a man there so that they can make use of the free universal health care system.
+It suggested that if same-sex marriage is legalized, then homosexual men from other countries who are HIV-positive will flock to Taiwan and marry a man there so that they can make use of the free universal health care system.
 This result has never been reported in other countries like Canada, France, Holland, the UK, and 23 others, when marriage equality was attained.

 - Pamphlets from a conservative group warned that legalizing same-sex marriage would make it legal to have sex with minors under 16.
 They said that voting in favor of marriage equality means: